Nobita006/smc_website/readme.md

    - **Purpose**: This script processes the contact form submissions.
 It sends the user's message to the SMC team, typically via email or by storing it in the database.
    - **Key Features**: Handles form submissions, input sanitization, and email functionality (if implemented).

-6. **`tips.php`**:
+6. **`apps.php`**:
-   - **Purpose**: This script could be used to dynamically fetch or manage tips related content, although it appears to be a placeholder or not fully implemented yet.
+   - **Purpose**: This script is used to handle CRUD (Create, Read, Update, Delete) operations for managing the popular apps data stored in the database.
-   - **Key Features**: Potentially handles database queries for displaying tips or advice based on user interaction.
+   - **Key Features**: Manages database queries for adding new apps, fetching existing apps, updating app information, and deleting apps.
+It provides the backend functionality required to interact with the database securely and efficiently based on user actions.

 ### **Database File:**